liborty/TokenCrypt/README.md

 ### `make install`

 Will locally compile and install everything into `/usr/local/bin`.
 It may ask for su priviledges for the integrated installation step.
-Appending `CC=clang` will deploy `clang` compiler (if installed).

 A good reason to perform local compilation is if it is suspected that the github binaries may have been compromised or when on a different machine architecture than `x86_64`.
 This step should be repeated whenever some programs and scripts have changed, such as after a fresh `git pull`.
-It will only recompile the C programs that have actually changed.
+It will only recompile the Rust programs that have actually changed.

 #### `make`

-will only compile and install those C programs that have changed and none of the Bash scripts.
+will only compile and install those Rust programs that have changed and none of the Bash scripts.

 #### `sudo ./uninstall`